lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 instructors will often make unplanned mistakes.
 Novice learners are likely to make many such mistakes themselves, and diagnosing and solving mistakes is an integral aspect of learning programming.

+The participatory, 'code-along' aspect is important to help novices become active practitioners, rather than passive observers of the programming process.
+It may be less important for teaching experienced learners a particular aspect of a computational tool with which they are already familiar.
+For those learners, observing a live-coding demonstration without actively coding along, may suffice.

 Participatory live coding for teaching programming should not be confused with live coding used to demonstrate software (for example, at a conference, with an audience passively observing),